From Nature, Vietnam Slowly Forges Its Own Brand of Contemporary Architecture | Saigoneer

 Seeing the Light

 Of course, all it takes is a quick scan of Saigon's cityscape to recognize that such design philosophies are not exactly widespread.
-Most a21 and Tropical Spaces projects have been residential, while even Vo Trong Nghia's most famous designs are largely in more rural areas of Vietnam.
+Most a21 and Tropical Space projects have been residential, while even Vo Trong Nghia's most famous designs are largely in more rural areas of Vietnam.

 However, these ideas are slowly catching on.